The course is part of this learning path

-Effectively this is what an organization would do in their own data centers but instead, they do it in the cloud provider’s data centers.
-That means the provider takes care of hardware provision but the organization still has a large degree of control over exactly what software’s running in the cloud.
+Effectively this is what an organisation would do in their own data centers but instead, they do it in the cloud provider’s data centers.
+That means the provider takes care of hardware provision but the organisation still has a large degree of control over exactly what software’s running in the cloud.

 Examples of SaaS applications you might use include things like salesforce.com, Microsoft Office 365 and Google Apps.

-The organization’s only responsibility is for configuring end-user access, and company-specific data and settings.
-Users access SaaS applications through a user interface and an application programme interface – or API – which enables developers to customize and integrate the software with existing data and applications.
+The organisation’s only responsibility is for configuring end-user access, and company-specific data and settings.
+Users access SaaS applications through a user interface and an application programme interface – or API – which enables developers to customise and integrate the software with existing data and applications.

-The SaaS model means the organization has the least control over the infrastructure but the fewest responsibilities.
+The SaaS model means the organisation has the least control over the infrastructure but the fewest responsibilities.